clriesco/academy-learning-service-template/README.md

     - Checks the Safe's balances of `WxDAI` and `WBTC` to ensure there are sufficient funds for the transaction.
     - Fund Deposit: If there isn't enough `WxDAI`, deposits additional xDAI into the WxDAI contract.
 - **Approval:**
-    - Approves the Uniswap router to spend the required amount of WxDAI.
+    Approves the Uniswap router to spend the required amount of WxDAI.
 - **Slippage Calculation:**
-    - Estimates the minimum amount of `WBTC` to receive, accounting for slippage to protect against market volatility.
+    Estimates the minimum amount of `WBTC` to receive, accounting for slippage to protect against market volatility.
 - **Swap Execution:**
     Performs the swap of `WxDAI` for `WBTC` on Uniswap.
 - **Transaction Logging:**
     Logs the completed transaction in the `DepositTracker` contract for record-keeping.

-**Outputs:**

-- **transaction_complete:** Indicates the successful execution of the transaction.

-#### 3b.
-TxPreparationRound
-The `TxPreparationRound` manages the completion of the transaction process.

-- **Functionality:**
-    - Executes the batch of transactions prepared by `TxPreparationBehaviour`.
-    - Returns to the initial state upon successful transaction execution, ready to start a new cycle.

 ## Technical Modifications